MetOffice/simulation-systems/source/WorkingPractices/gh_authorisation.rst

 github, `see the github documentation
 <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`_.
-In order to use this ssh key with MetOffice organisations, it must be authorised for single sign on access.
+In order to use this ssh key with MetOffice organisations, it must be authorised If you are a member of the MetOffice GitHub organisation you will need to authorise the key for single sign on access.
 First, ensure you are part of the MetOffice organisation, and then `configure the SSH key for SSO
 <https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-single-sign-on/authorizing-an-ssh-key-for-use-with-single-sign-on>`_.